 Half day adventures: enjoy 10% OFF with an exclusive voucher when staying in the campsite!

 (Sept – June) £55 per adult/ £45 per child

 (July – August) £60 per adult/ £50 per child

 ECO LODGE RESTAURANT AND BAR

-After taking an invigorating sunset dip in the crystal clear waters of Abermawr, warm up at the eco-lodge restaurant and bar where you can enjoy delicious and wholesome meals prepared with fresh locally sourced ingredients by their in-house chef, accompanied by a local brew from the well-stocked and beautifully furnished bar.
-Whether you’re curling up in front of the log burner with a ‘Merlyn’s Magic’ hot chocolate or enjoying a refreshing Bluestone IPA over a game of pool, you’ll feel well looked after by their friendly and dedicated hospitality team.
+At the eco-lodge restaurant which offers covered outside seating for campers, you can enjoy delicious and wholesome meals prepared with fresh locally sourced ingredients by their in-house chef, accompanied by a local brew from the well-stocked and beautifully furnished bar.
+Whether warming up after a swim at the beach with a ‘Merlyn’s Magic’ hot chocolate or enjoying a refreshing Bluestone IPA in the sunshine you’ll feel well looked after by their friendly and dedicated hospitality team.

 Full Welsh Breakfast: £8 per person